5 Days In Maui

 Ke’anae Peninsula

-If your eyes need a bit of a break from waterfalls, take a right on the rough downhill road for a quick visit to the Ke’anae Peninsula.
-Reminiscent in its flat appearance to the Kalaupapa Peninsula of Molokai, Ke’anae has a very quiet village where nothing really happens, a scenic rugged beach, and a picturesque church whose exterior is far more impressive than its interior.
+If your eyes need a bit of a break from the waterfalls, take a right on the rough downhill road for a quick visit to the Ke’anae Peninsula.
+Reminiscent in its flat appearance to the Kalaupapa Peninsula of Molokai, Ke’anae has a tranquil village where nothing really happens, a scenic rugged beach, and a picturesque church whose exterior is far more impressive than its interior.

 Honomanu Bay

-A scenic stop at mile marker 13 overlooks the emerald bay.
-You might be able to spot its secluded black sand beach but getting down there is harder than it looks.
-I managed to find the trailhead but it was overgrown with vegetation and split by other trails that made it feel like an unnecessary maze.
+A scenic stop at mile marker 13 overlooks the emerald Honomanu Bay.
+You might be able to spot its secluded black sand beach, but getting down there is more complicated than it looks.
+I found the trailhead, but it was overgrown with vegetation and split by other trails, making it feel like an unnecessary maze.

 The stretch of road between Honomanu Bay and Haipuaena Falls (see below) is stunning, so take it slow and pull over (where you can) to enjoy the views.